What to Grill When It’s Too Hot to Cook: A No-Oven Summer Menu

 Instructions

 Have you ever grilled Romaine?
 It is great on the grill.
-This recipe was a new one for us.
+This recipe is a simple summer favorite for us.

 grilled romaine salad